 The preferred way to use environment variables in Netlify is to set them in our environment - be that in the Environment Variables settings UI (on the site’s “Build & Deploy settings” page), or via netlify.toml.
-The latter is a bit more flexible as you can set different values for different contexts - e.g. staging uses a staging
+The latter is a bit more flexible as you can set different values for different contexts as demonstrated in this article - e.g. staging uses a staging

-$API_ENDPOINT and production uses a production one; the former is a bit more secure, since only people with access to the Netlify admin UI for your site can see them, rather than “anyone who can clone your repo!”
+$API_ENDPOINT and production uses a production one.
+You’ll want to choose the right pattern to meet your needs: Setting variables in our UI may be considered a bit more secure, since only people with access to the Netlify admin UI for your site can see them, rather than “anyone who can clone your repo!”.

-These variables are made available mostly in the build environment - if your build command were
+These variables are made available primarily in the build environment - if your build command were

 env, then you’d see them listed - in addition to

 $NODE_VERSION and some other stuff Netlify sets automatically.
 However, depending on how your build pipeline works, the variables may or not be available once your build command starts.
 If your build command is